 How has the global pandemic impacted customer insights?

-Certainly a lot happened in 2020 and 2021.
-The COVID-19 pandemic keeps raging, Texans lost power after a snowstorm, and other disasters have impacted consumer behavior, which, of course, impacts businesses.
+Certainly, a lot happened in 2020, 2021, and into 2022.
+The COVID-19 pandemic kept raging, Texans lost power after a snowstorm, and other disasters have impacted consumer behavior, which, of course, impacts businesses.

 “The industry was already in a fairly aggressive stage of transformation,” Dave said.
 “You were seeing us adopt technology, both on the quantitative and qualitative side of consumer insights.”